-The decrease of \$2.3 million in other income was driven by reductions in current year state and federal government grants.
-During the year ended December 31, 2020, the Company received and recognized a general distribution payment from the Provider Relief Fund of \$3.5 million.
-For the year ended December 31, 2021 the Company received and recognized a targeted distribution payment of \$1.5 million.
+The decrease of \$0.6 million in other income was driven by reductions in current year state and federal government grants.
+During the year ended December 31, 2021, the Company received and recognized a targeted distribution payment of \$1.5 million from the Provider Relief Fund.
+The Company received a general distribution payment of \$0.4 million in 2022.
 Payments from the Provider Relief Fund are intended to compensate healthcare providers for lost revenues and incremental expenses incurred in response to the COVID-19 pandemic as described in detail above.